Gabverz/Gabverz/README.md

 ## 📊 About Me

 Data Scientist and Data Analyst with an engineering background and 8+ years of experience in industrial environments (chemicals and coatings).
-I build analytical solutions from raw data to production-ready output: ETL pipelines in Python and SQL, Power BI dashboards with DAX, exploratory data analysis, statistical modeling, and supervised learning — classification, regression, and time series forecasting — always focused on translating technical results into clear, actionable insights for stakeholders and leadership.
+My tech skills combine Power BI, DAX, Python, SQL and ETL with real-world machine learning projects — demand forecasting, predictive models with R² > 0.95, and NLP-based classification.
+At BASF and Sherwin-Williams, I automated data pipelines, reduced reporting time by 25%, and accelerated operational analysis by up to 90%.

 My industrial background reinforces these skills through KPI governance, report automation, and data-driven decision-making that supported measurable